In his article From Design Philosophy (Part 1: What is “Good Design”?), the author defines “Good Design” as follows:

 Personally, I think that definition might be over-designed.
 I would simplify it by ending it early.
 Continue reading Good Design and Frames of Reference

-Might I suggest an acid-heavy attack with cluster monkeys and acid?
+Might I suggest a full-frontal attack with toxic monkeys and ninjas?

 Continue reading What Would Strax Suggest?